Install kali Linux on an USB SSD or drive

 The trail is limited to 300MB ISO’s + it tries to install crapware during the installation.

 Now you can create a virtual machine and install kali on it like you would normally do.
 Create a new virtual machine, either Ubuntu 32-bit or Ubuntu 64-bit depending on which Kali version you intend to install.
-Make the VM hard disk 1GB less than the capacity of the target USB stick/drive as they practically never have the claimed capacity and VDI images do expand when converting to image files.
+Make the VM hard disk smaller than the capacity of the target USB stick/drive as they practically never have the claimed capacity and VDI images do expand when converting to image files.

 If the installation is finished you can shutdown your virtual machine.